Four-body coupler for superconducting qubits based on Josephson parametric oscillators

 As mentioned above, we only consider the second and third factors.
-We first examine the impact of the second factor, i.e., coupler's charging energy $\ECgp$ that increases as $C_g$ decreases.
-Figure \ref{fig:g4_g'-_Cg}(a) shows $\gfour$ and $g'_-$ as a function of $C_g$ for the following parameter setting.
-We set $n$ and $\alpha$ to 1 and 0, respectively, to focus on the $C_g$ dependence.
-Other parameters are $\omega = 2\pi \times 10$~GHz, $C_J = $500~fF, and $C = $0.5~fF.
-For simplicity, $\omega_-$ is assumed to be finely tuned with $\EJg$ so that $\Omega = 2\pi \times 20$~MHz, where $\EJg$ needs to be increased roughly proportional to $C_g$.
+We first examine the impact of the second factor, i.e., coupler's charging energy $\ECgp$ that increases as the capacitance $C_g$ of the coupler decreases.
+Figure \ref{fig:g4_g'-_Cg}(a) shows the four-body coupling constant $\gfour$ and the dimensionless coupling constant $g'_-$ as a function of $C_g$ for the following parameter setting.
+See Table~\ref{table:parameters} for what each parameter means.
+To focus on the $C_g$ dependence, we set $n$ and $\alpha$ to 1 and 0, respectively.
+Other parameters are $\omega = 2\pi \times 10$~GHz, $C_J = $500~fF, and $C = 0.5$~fF.
+For simplicity, $\omega_-$ is assumed to be finely tuned with $\EJg$ so that $\Omega$ [Eq.~(\ref{eq:Omega})] is $2\pi \times 20$~MHz, where $\EJg$ needs to be increased roughly proportional to $C_g$.
 This figure demonstrates that we can increase $\gfour$ by decreasing $C_g$ under fixed $\Omega$, while $g'_-$ does not become so large.
 In other words, we can enhance the second factor $\ECgp$ while keeping the first factor $g'_-$ small as a perturbative parameter.
 For instance, we have $\gfour \simeq 2\pi \times$2.4~MHz and $g'_- \simeq 0.28$ for $C_g =$100~fF.
 The obtained value of four-body coupling constant is based only on the leading term for $g'_-$, i.e., Eq.~(\ref{eq:gfour}).
 The main contribution of the next higher order terms is $-8K_- g'^6_-/3$.
 Its ratio to $\gfour$ [Eq.~(\ref{eq:gfour})] is -0.21 for the above setting.
 Hence the contribution of higher order terms is smaller than that of the leading term, but the above ratio might not satisfy the required accuracy in some cases.
 We can obtain a more accurate four-body coupling constant by taking into account the higher order terms, but we do not pursue it here.
 Quantitatively precise computation is outside the scope of this paper.